-A GNSO Council member selected by the Nominating Committee may be removed for cause: i) stated by a three-fourths (3/4) vote of all members of the applicable House to which the Nominating Committee appointee is assigned; or ii) stated by a three-fourths (3/4) vote of all members of each House in the case of the non-voting Nominating Committee appointee (see Section 3(8) of this Article).
+A GNSO Council member selected by the Nominating Committee may be removed for cause: (i) stated by a three-fourths (3/4) vote of all members of the applicable House to which the Nominating Committee appointee is assigned; or (ii) stated by a three-fourths (3/4) vote of all members of each House in the case of the non-voting Nominating Committee appointee (see Section 11.3(h)).
 Such removal shall be subject to reversal by the ICANN Board on appeal by the affected GNSO Council member.

-4. The GNSO Council is responsible for managing the policy development process of the GNSO.
+The GNSO Council is responsible for managing the policy development process of the GNSO.
 It shall adopt such procedures (the “GNSO Operating Procedures”) as it sees fit to carry out that responsibility, provided that such procedures are approved by a majority vote of each House.
 The GNSO Operating Procedures shall be effective upon the expiration of a twenty-one (21) day public comment period, and shall be subject to Board oversight and review.
-Until any modifications are recommended by the GNSO Council, the applicable procedures shall be as set forth in Section 6 of this Article.5.
+Until any modifications are recommended by the GNSO Council, the applicable procedures shall be as set forth in Section 11.6.

 No more than one officer, director or employee of any particular corporation or other organization (including its subsidiaries and affiliates) shall serve on the GNSO Council at any given time.

-6. The GNSO shall make selections to fill Seats 13 and 14 on the ICANN Board by written ballot or by action at a meeting.
-Each of the two voting Houses of the GNSO, as described in Section 3(8) of this Article, shall make a selection to fill one of two ICANN Board seats, as outlined below; any such selection must have affirmative votes compromising sixty percent (60%) of all the respective voting House members:
+The GNSO shall nominate written ballot or by action at a meeting individuals to fill Seats 13 and 14 on the Board.
+Each of the two voting Houses of the GNSO, as described in Section 11.3(h), shall make a nomination to fill one of two Board seats, as outlined below; any such nomination must have affirmative votes compromising sixty percent (60%) of all the respective voting House members:

-a.the Contracted Party House shall select a representative to fill Seat 13; and
+the Contracted Party House shall select a representative to fill Seat 13; and

-b.the Non-Contracted Party House shall select a representative to fill Seat 14
+the Non-Contracted Party House shall select a representative to fill Seat 14

 Election procedures are defined in the GNSO Operating Procedures.

-Notification of the Board seat selections shall be given by the GNSO Chair in writing to the ICANN Secretary, consistent with Article VI, Sections 8(4) and 12(1).
+Notification of the Board seat nominations shall be given by the GNSO Chair in writing to the EC Chairs Council, with a copy to the Secretary, and the EC shall promptly act on it as provided in Section 7.25.

-) shall select a Vice-Chair, who will be a Vice-Chair of the whole of the GNSO Council, for a term the GNSO Council specifies, but not longer than one year.
+.
+The GNSO Council shall select the GNSO Chair for a term the GNSO Council specifies, but not longer than one year.
+Each House (as described in Section The GNSO Council shall select the GNSO Chair for a term the GNSO Council specifies, but not longer than one year.
+Each House (as described in Section 11.3(h)) shall select a Vice-Chair, who will be a Vice-Chair of the whole of the GNSO Council, for a term the GNSO Council specifies, but not longer than one year.
 The procedures for selecting the Chair and any other officers are contained in the GNSO Operating Procedures.
 In the event that the GNSO Council has not elected a GNSO Chair by the end of the previous Chair’s term, the Vice-Chairs will serve as Interim GNSO Co-Chairs until a successful election can be held.

-8. Except as otherwise required in these Bylaws, for voting purposes, the GNSO Council (see Section 3(1) of this Article) shall be organized into a bicameral House structure as described below:
+Except as otherwise required in these Bylaws, for voting purposes, the GNSO Council (see Section 11.3(a)) shall be organized into a bicameral House structure as described below:

-a.the Contracted Parties House includes the Registries Stakeholder Group (three members), the Registrars Stakeholder Group (three members), and one voting member appointed by the ICANN Nominating Committee for a total of seven voting members; and
+the Contracted Parties House includes the Registries Stakeholder Group (three members), the Registrars Stakeholder Group (three members), and one voting member appointed by the ICANN Nominating Committee for a total of seven voting members; and